17 Strange (Yet Intriguing) Coffee Experiences That You MUST Try

 7. Coffee with Pennies and Moonshine

-A Nordic coffee cocktail, Karsk, has been popular since 1800’s by rural folk in Norway.
+A Nordic coffee cocktail, Karsk, has been popular since the 1800s among rural folk in Norway.
 Also known as Russian Coffee, this drink is 1 part coffee to 2+ parts of moonshine.

 The original recipe asked that you put a penny at the bottom of your cup, fill it with a third of coffee, and then add moonshine or vodka until you could see the penny again.